April Boys

-April Boys were a Filipino boy band whose members were brothers Vingo and Jimmy Regino.
+April Boys are a Filipino musical duo whose members are brothers Vingo and Jimmy Regino.
 Older brother April Boy Regino was also a member upon the group's formation in 1993.
 He appeared on their first album before leaving to become a solo artist in 1995.

 History

 After returning to the Philippines in 1993, April Boy Regino, together with his brothers Vingo and Jimmy, formed the musical group April Boys.
 Their debut song, "Sana'y Laging Magkapiling" from their debut album Dugong Pilipino became popular.
 However, in 1995, April Boy Regino left the group to pursue a solo career before signing to the label Ivory Records (now Ivory Music & Video).
 In a 2015 interview with Jessica Soho, he explained that the brothers competed amongst themselves which led to a falling out, but they later reconciled.

 Vingo and Jimmy released their first album as a duo, the self-titled April Boys in 1995 containing the songs "Ikaw Pa Rin ang Mamahalin", "Sana ay Mahalin Mo Rin Ako" and "Tunay na Pag-Ibig" under Vicor Music, followed by the Christmas album, Tanging Hiling Sa Pasko.

 In 1996, the duo were given a shot at acting, co-starring alongside Nida Blanca, Vina Morales, Donita Rose and Candy Pangilinan in the romantic film April Boys: Sana'y Mahalin Mo Rin Ako, produced by Viva Films.
 The duo's next album was Sana'y Tanggapin ang Pag-ibig Ko.

 In 1997, they released the album Ganyan Talaga Ang...
 April Boys which contains the Tagalog/English cover version of the song いとしのエリー("Itoshi no Ellie"), renamed "Honey My Love So Sweet".

-In 2004, the duo had disbanded and they moved to the United States, while April Boy Regino also migrated there a year later.